Hands icon

 3. The right start

 Cliché but true: a good start is half the battle.
 The same is true of weight loss surgery.
 The healthier you are when you enter the operating room, the better.
 Many overweight or obese people have vitamin and mineral deficiencies.
 A deficiency disrupts bodily processes and can cause all kinds of symptoms.
 By starting with multivitamins before surgery and continue taking them afterwards, you can reduce the risk of deficiencies.
-Discover here our multivitamins, tailored to your surgery.

 4. Prepare for important conversations